DeathGumi/Website/README.md

 - Home(Nam) Ton That (In chu nom) - roll in animation (then after topbar appears in and tells you to scroll down)
-- About (I need a picture of myself first) - Viet/American College Senior (born in ohio moved to Cali love sports love to learn and read)
+- About (I need a picture of myself first) - Viet/American  (born in ohio moved to Cali love sports love to learn and read)
 - Skills Ux/ui Ai, Data visualization (Tableu, etc)
+- Education/ex[erience College Senior (csulb 2024)
+- contact (other email)